 Practice healthy habits.

 - Eat healthy and cut down on sugary foods and drinks.
-This is good for your overall health – and it helps prevent gum disease and cavities.
+This can help prevent cavities – and it’s good for your overall health.

-- Heavy drinking also increases your risk of oral cancer.
-If you drink alcohol, have only a moderate amount.
+- If you drink alcohol, only drink in moderation.
 This means no more than 1 drink a day for women or 2 drinks a day for men.
+Heavy drinking increases your risk of oral cancer.